SFTtech/openage/doc/buildsystem.md

 cmake-time
 ----------

-cmake reads and interpretes all cmake modules and `CMakeLists.txt` files, populating the build directory with Makefiles and generating the `config.py` and `config.h` files.
+cmake reads and interprets  all cmake modules and `CMakeLists.txt` files, populating the build directory with Makefiles and generating the `config.py` and `config.h` files.
 In addition, the codegen script is invoked to determine the list of files it will generate, and the list of (python) files it depends on.

-the `./configure` script may be used to automatically create a build directory, symlink it to `bin`, symlink the to-be-created openage binary to `openage`, and invoke `cmake` with the correct parameters.
+The `./configure` script may be used to automatically create a build directory, symlink it to `bin`, symlink the to-be-created openage binary to `openage`, and invoke `cmake` with the correct parameters.
 See `./configure --help` for details.

 For each compiler invocation (gcc -Og, clang -O3, etc...), `./configure` creates its own build directory.
 This allows you to quickly switch compilers and flags (e.g. via `./configure -c clang -O2`) without having to re-build the entire project.

 build time
 ----------

 `GNU make` is used to execute the cmake-generated Makefiles at build time.
-It will detect changes in the relevant `cmake` source files, and re-trigger a cmake execution if neccesary.
+It will detect changes in the relevant `cmake` source files, and re-trigger a cmake execution if necessary.

 It then executes the three recipes, `codegen`, `pymodules` and `openage`.

-the `Makefile` in the project root directory may be used to invoke `GNU make` in the build directory (`make -C bin/` would be the manual way of doing this).
+The `Makefile` in the project root directory may be used to invoke `GNU make` in the build directory (`make -C bin/` would be the manual way of doing this).

 install time
 ------------